-SHA's Strategic Plan, mission and values align with the three objectives of the MTW Demonstration: promoting cost-effectiveness, housing choice and self-sufficiency.
-In addition, SHA has made a strong commitment to racial and social equity in its decision-making processes.
-From a foundation of these key principles and using the flexibility authorized under MTW, SHA continuously reviews our practices and policies to best maximize our resources and provide affordable housing to low-income people in Seattle.
+SHA's goals and objectives for 2023 align with the goals of the MTW Demonstration: promoting cost-effectiveness, housing choice and self-sufficiency.
+They also further SHA's mission, values and Strategic Plan, building on SHA's twenty plus years of innovation under MTW, SHA's goals and objectives align with the three objectives of the MTW Demonstration.
+Through the lens of these three goals and using the flexibility authorized under MTW, SHA continuously reviews our practices and policies to best maximize our resources and provide affordable housing to low-income people in Seattle.